- 1913 - The Borough of Middlesex is established after successfully separating from Piscataway Township.

 2015 - Chief Craig Young retires [07/01/15] as Chief of Police after 31 years of service.

 2015 - Lt.
 Matthew Geist is appointed as the department's sixth Chief of Police (07/14/2015).

-2016 - Getting back to our community roots, the department establishes a Community Policing Coordinator to oversee National Night Out, the re-established Fishing Derby, and other community events.
+2016 - Getting back to our community roots, the department establishes a Community Policing Coordinator to oversee National Night Out, the re-established Fishing Derby, Coffee with a Cop, and other community events.
 Two officers are appointed as Social Media coordinators to oversee operations of the department's webpage, Facebook, Twitter, and Instagram social media outlets.